JeanneMMoore/DBFoundations-Module07/Index.md

 *JMMoore, 12.2.2020*

 ### SQL User-defined Functions
-SQL user-defined functions (UDFs) are functions created within SQL by the user to solve complex queries for specific multi-use functiosn rather than using the SQL generated functions.
+SQL user-defined functions (UDFs) are functions created within SQL by the user to solve complex queries for specific multi-use function rather than using the SQL generated functions.
 UDFs will either yield a single value (Scalar functions) or a table value (Multi-statement functions).
-Users would use UDFs when they are want to simplify code by using a stored, query specific function.
+Users would use UDFs when they want to simplify code by using a stored, query specific function.

 ### Scalar, Inline, Multi-Statement Functions
 User-defined Scalar functions allow you to take one to two parameters and return a single value.